Table of Contents

 • --fail-on-threshold Makes advisory threshold findings fail the command.

-• --fail-on-banned-payload Makes banned Roslyn payload findings fail the command.
-Use this for the Phase 8C runtime payload gate after the package graph has been refreshed.
+• --fail-on-banned-payload Makes target-specific banned runtime payload findings fail the command.
+Use this for release payload gates after the package graph has been refreshed.

-• --skip-smoke Skips executable smoke runs after publish.
-Browser WebAssembly smoke is reported as not automated by this command.
+• --skip-smoke Skips executable and browser smoke runs after publish.

 • --format summary|markdown|json Controls console output.
 The JSON and Markdown artifacts are always written.